 Resonant frequencies of GAS filters are tuned beforehand by changing the radial compression of cantilever blades.
-They are set between 0.3 and 0.5 Hz, so that the filters provide enough isolation performance but do not suffer from hysteretic behavior as described in section ??.
-The magic wands (see ??) are not attached to them.
+They are set between 0.3 and 0.5 Hz, so that the filters provide enough isolation performance but do not suffer from hysteretic behavior.
+The magic wands are not attached to them.